 Maternity and Parental Leave

-On 27 December 2015, the PRC Standing Committee of the National People’s Congress issued the new Population and Family Planning Law of the People’s Republic of China (the “Family Planning Law”) which formally abandoned China’s decades-long one-child policy and allows all couples to have two children.
+On 20 August 2021, the PRC Standing Committee of the National People’s Congress issued the new Population and Family Planning Law of the People’s Republic of China (the “Family Planning Law”) which formally abandoned China’s decades-long one-child policy and allows all couples to have three children.
 Late marriage and late childbearing are no longer encouraged under the Family Planning Law, and maternity leave may be extended by local rules.

 Sickness and Disability Leave